National Pollutant Discharge Elimination System

 Watershed Management sent a total of 239 “Notice to Comply” letters to large and small site owners for miscellaneous violations.
 Compliance was achieved in most cases.
 Development areas needing grading certificates were inspected to verify the site was graded and erosion and sediment control measures were installed according to the plan submitted to the City.
 A total of 19 grading certificate inspections were conducted (see Figure 4 ).

 On-site education was provided to construction site owners when City staff became aware of sediment in the public right-of-way.

-Watershed Management presented at the Public Works “Annual Spring Meeting.”
-Three hundred thirty Public Works/Utilities staff attended and were provided information regarding storm drains and illicit discharge reporting.
+Watershed Management presented at the Transportation and Utilities “Annual Safety Meeting.”
+Three hundred thirty Transportation and Utilities staff attended and were provided information regarding storm drains and illicit discharge reporting.

-Property owners installed several Best Management Practices that included rain gardens and other types of infiltrating mediums through a City Program with a (50/50) cost share from the Nebraska Department of Environmental Quality.
+Property owners installed several Best Management Practices that included rain gardens and other types of infiltrating mediums through a City Program with a (50/50) cost share from the Nebraska Department of Environment and Energy.